Nanik Rupani: Personal life

 Rupani was born to Kisharam Rupani and Radha Rupani in undivided India (now Pakistan) in 1941.
 With a choiceless situation at the front, all the wealth and property was left behind by the family and they moved to India with nine children when Nanik was 6 years old.
 Nanik and family later moved to Wadala, a modest distant suburb of Mumbai.
 His father was a trader who later had to work as a commission agent with cloth dealers.

 At a young age, he dreamt of starting work and settling for a job that gives a steady income.
 He applied for a job at Accra in Ghana for which he was interviewed in Bombay (Now Mumbai).
 With a starting salary of Rs.150 per month, he sailed to Ghana on the West African Coast.
 As Ghana gained freedom in 1957 he became in charge of the M/s Bhojsons Warehouse and this later resulted in receiving a great experience from Star Trading House.
 With a deep love for his nation, he promoted Indian goods and products to all wherever he transacted.

 After returning to India in 1963, Nanik Rupani went through a series of business development and a few breakthroughs.
 He married Geeta Rupani (earlier Geeta Chandani, daughter of Ishwari and Dunichand Chandani) in May 1967.
-The couple was blessed with two daughters, Neeta (1969) and Reena (1975).
+The couple had two daughters, Neeta (1969) and Reena (1975).

 In 1971, during the Indo-Pak war, Nanik Rupani supported the Jawans.
 He started with a canteen to serve the Jawans who were severely injured in the war.
 As a part of Wadala Junior Chamber, he was financially and physically assisted by many other people.
 The canteen was held live for "As Long As The War Went On" as promised by Nanik at the 1971 press conference.

 Nanik Rupani also faced a dicey situation where he was presented with a clearing notice for his house at Vikas Valley in Khandala.
 The Government had planned the construction of Mumbai-Pune Express Highway through the residential area.
 He cleared the situation by laying out a smart alternative route with the help of Balasaheb Thackeray.